3-manifolds/sage_appimage/README.md

 # SageMath Appimages

-This repoository provides AppImages for running SageMath on linux, including linux running in Windows WSL2.
+This repository provides AppImages for running SageMath on linux, including linux running in Windows WSL2.
 The releases are built on a manylinux2014 docker image, so the AppImage should run on linux systems which use glibc version 2.17 or later.